-Nursing and the instructor for the course PRIOR to enrolling in the course.
-Students must provide the instructor with a copy of the signed and dated approval form at the first class meeting.

-- Students will have an opportunity to review their exam with the course faculty once it has been scored.
+- Nursing and the instructor for the course PRIOR to enrolling in the course.
+Students must provide the instructor with a copy of the signed and dated approval form at the first class meeting. - 6.
+Students will have an opportunity to review their exam with the course faculty once it has been scored.
 The grading practices for the examination parallel criteria for the course for which credit by examination is taken.
 (See University Policy Statement 87-04) - 7.
 Students who pass the course receive a grade of "CR". - 8.
 Students who do not pass the examination have two options: - a. continue in the course as a regular student; or - b. withdraw from the course.

-References: University Catalog University Policy Statement 87-04
+University Catalog University Policy Statement 87-04

-SUBJECT: Urine Dru ig Screen Policy □ Policy & Procedure or ⊠Policy University Policy Reference College of Health and Human Services Policy Reference Policy Nu FH- 031/SH-031 (only) or Procedure (only) Accreditation Requirement PAGE:1 Of: 3 Board of Registered Nursing Requirement Board of Registered Nursing Requirement OF: EFFECTIVE Manuel Faculty/Student November 2021 Reviewed 11/02/2022
+SUBJECT: Urine Drug Screen Policy □Policy & Procedure or ☑ University Policy Reference Policy Nu FH- 031/SH-031 ⊠Policy (only) or ☑ College of Health and Human Services Policy Reference ☐ Procedure (only) ☐ Accreditation Requirement PAGE:1 Of: 3 ☐ Board of Registered Nursing Requirement OF: ☐ Board of Registered Nursing Requirement EFFECTIVE November 2021 Manuel Faculty/Student Reviewed 11/02/2022